Yuweh/Swift-Mastery/Testing/README.md

 Testing individual components or functionality in a piece of software to ensure that it works the way it should.

+## Test Driven Development (TDD)

+Write test simulating how code should work

+Test should fail initially

+Write code to make test pass

+Refactor so code/test are clean and functional

 ## Why Unit Testing is important?